Who wants to sell candy bars? Who wants to hold another car wash? Who wants to count all the coins from the latest bake sale?

 - Sign-ups: Who on your staff or whose parents can help out that night?
 It’s great to have your best photographers working the camera(s) and parents taking money and orders.
 Doodle.com lets us break the work into half-hour shifts, so a variety of people can work and still get their groove on the dance floor.

-- We like to have: someone taking orders, a photographer and a stylist who ensures the girls’ hair looks good, the corsages face the camera, dresses are perfect, cell phones are put on a chair out of frame, and boys’ ties are hanging straight, etc.
+- We like to have: someone taking orders, a photographer and a stylist who ensures the girls’ hair looks good, the corsages face the camera, prom dresses like this 2024 red tight prom dress are perfect, cell phones are put on a chair out of frame, and boys’ ties are hanging straight, etc.

 - Table and chairs for ordering.